 Altered Genuine Stamps

-Two type of genuine Japanese stamps are known altered to make more a more valuable stamp.
+Two types of genuine Japanese stamps are known altered to make a more valuable stamp.

 - Altered syllabics on Cherry Blossom stamp of 1874-1875.